Man looking at results

 Semen analysis is a critical first step before intrauterine insemination (IUI), in vitro fertilization (IVF), or other assisted reproductive technologies.

-Health and Lifestyle Concerns
+Health and lifestyle concerns

 Consider testing if you have: